LSE GROUPS

 The Effect of the COVID-19 pandemic on diversity in friendship groups: negative effects of COVID restrictions on LSE students

-LSE GROUPS 2019 took place from 3 to 14 June 2019.
-Our theme this year was The Future of Work: from night-bus commuting to universal basic income, how does labour (or the lack of it) shape our lives?
+Our theme in 2019 was the future of work.
+From night-bus commuting to universal basic income, how does labour (or the lack of it) shape our lives?

 GROUPS 2019 research papers